 I thought that maybe Tel's name could be a combination between Estel and Eagle.
 He does have a blood line directly from the "House of the Eagle".
 "Thoron" has a meaning of eagle in Sinderin.Therefore, "Tel" could be short for Telthoron or Telthor.
 That way he has a pieces of names from Aragorn's house and Hethlin's house.
 And if you want to add Imrahil :) in there his name could be Telthornen.
 "Nen being either the prefix or suffix for water.

 You could never tell who I want Heth to end up with! :)

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter six nine four three as a four place number.
+In the field marked validation number, enter four zero five four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved